How to Choose a University UK 2027: What Actually Matters

 Understanding university rankings

-Multiple separate organisations publish university rankings, and they often disagree significantly with each other.
-Understanding what each one measures — and what each one misses — is essential for using them sensibly.
+Multiple organisations publish rankings and they often disagree significantly.
+Understanding what each one measures and what each one misses is essential for using them sensibly.

 Complete University Guide (CUG)

-Focuses on academic performance and official HESA data: entry standards, student satisfaction, graduate outcomes, research quality, and facilities spend.
+Focuses on academic performance and official HESA data: entry standards, student satisfaction, graduate outcomes, research quality and facilities spend.
 One of the most widely used UK-specific tables.
 Updated annually in June.
-Good starting point for comparing courses by subject.
+A good starting point for comparing courses by subject.

 Guardian University Guide

-Weights student satisfaction and teaching quality more heavily.
-Uses different subject groupings from other tables, so the same course can appear differently here vs CUG.
-Useful for getting a student-experience-focused view of universities.
+Weights student satisfaction and teaching quality more heavily than other tables.
+Uses different subject groupings, so the same course can appear differently here vs CUG.
+Useful for a student-experience-focused view of universities.

 Times / Sunday Times Good University Guide